 Day 7 Bayan-Ulgii | Ulaanbaatar

-Head back to Ulaanbaatar and visit the Winter Palace of the Bogd Khan, the Mongolia’s former spiritual leader.
+Head back to Ulaanbaatar and visit the Winter Palace of the Bogd Khan, Mongolia’s former spiritual leader.